 It is recommended by the locals that you leave some sort of offering at the top to appease the mountain’s guardian spirits, and never, ever carry anything away from the place.

-*Sidebar: You can do the Rainbow Mountains in one day if you’re staying in Cusco (your day starts at like 2.30 am though) – check out this post here for more details and our video here to see what it was like.
+Best of all, it’s easily completed in one day if you’re staying in Cusco (your day starts at like 2.30 am though) – check out this post here for more details and our video here to see what it was like.

 2.)
 The Inca Trail